 We will be working on varying our sentence structures, with a particular focus to those that we have on our writing wall.
 Punctuation will also be something we are looking at, particularly the use of capital letters beyond beginning a sentence, and commas within lists.

-Spellings will be sent home each Friday in preparation for our weekly test the following Thursday.
-If misplaced, all of this half term’s spelling, as well as the learning activities can be found below.
+Spellings are sent out with your child at the beginning of each half term.
+Pupils will be reminded of which list we are on, in preparation for our weekly test the following Thursday.
+If misplaced, all of this half term’s spelling, as well as the learning activities, can be found below.

 In class, we spend time developing our reading and comprehension skills, however do understand how important reading at home is too.
 Well done to everyone that continues to complete their home reading logs weekly – your progress will show on our class reading journey!
 New blue reading records have been sent out with children who were missing one in their book bag.

-This half term, we will be continuing to use subtraction in a variety of ways.
-Following this, we will be looking at the relationship between division and multiplication.
+This half term, we will be looking at the relationship between division and multiplication.
 Alongside our topic, we will spend time collecting and presenting data.

 We spend a lot of time practising our number bonds and basic skills.
 Knowing these well gives us a strong basis for all of the different operations we will be developing this year.
 To keep them fresh in our mind, there are lots of activities set on Study Ladder.

-Follwing the Come and See curriculum, we will be considering the special journeys within our own lives and throughout the Church’s calendar.
+Follwing the Come and See curriculum, we will reflecting on the actions of Christians during Lent and the reasons for these.

 Our science investigations will be linked closely with our theme this term.